-Musicians of a professional level who create and manipulate music are considered artists because to be an artist is to take a specific medium (music) and to create, engineer, augment and change that medium to express themselves and that medium on a professional level.
-However, not all musicians are artists, and vice versa.
+Musicians of a professional level who create and manipulate music are considered artists because being an artist is to take a specific medium (music) and create, engineer, augment and change that medium to express themselves and that medium on a professional level.
+However, not all musicians are artists and vice versa.

 Are musicians artists?
 What is the difference between a musician and an artist?

-So, in order to answer this question correctly we first need to look at what is a musician, how are they classified, and categorized, then we have to do the same for artists and the arts.
-To get a true indication of whether a musician can be classified as an artist and vice versa we have to figure out the similarities and then the differences if there are any at all in terms of what they do.
+To answer this question correctly, we first need to look at what a musician is, how they are classified and categorized, and then we have to do the same for artists and the arts.
+To get a true indication of whether a musician can be classified as an artist and vice versa, we have to figure out the similarities and then the differences, if there are any at all, in terms of what they do.